Should I Let Employees Work From Home? - The Benefits

 One thing that employers often forget to consider is the cost of having employees come to a workspace every day.
 If you have 30 employees running computers, charging phones, drinking coffee and using the heating at your expense, you're likely to be spending thousands of pounds a year to employ them.
 By allowing people to work from home, they take on all of these costs themselves.
 If you allow a large portion of your workforce to switch to remote working, you may be able to get rid of your office space completely!

-While there certainly are a lot of benefits that come with allowing your employees to work from home, it's not the right option for every business or every employee.
-You might need to way up the pros and cons of working from home for each employee.
-Here are some of the negatives to consider.
+While there certainly are a lot of benefits that come with letting your employees work from home, it's not the right option for every business or every employee.
+You might need to weigh up the pros and cons of working from home for each employee.
+Here are some of the negatives of letting employees work from home:

 Where staff would usually come to work, do their 9-5 and then head home, working from home allows for a blurring of lines between home and work life.
 This can leave staff to quickly burn themselves out.
 It's important that you still encourage boundaries if you're going to allow staff to work remotely.
 If you're asking them to take on lots of additional overtime, you might find that productivity decreases.